Sheri D. Schully, Ph.D.

 Louisiana State University

 Dr. Schully is Team Lead for the Knowledge Integration Team in the Epidemiology and Genomics Research Program's (EGRP) Office of the Associate Director.
 She was previously a Program Director in EGRP's Host Susceptibility Factors Branch.
 Dr. Schully's responsibilities include systematically managing the accumulating knowledge base and tools for cancer epidemiology and genomics to accelerate research, evidence-based recommendations, and translation into prevention and clinical practice.
-In addition, she manages a portfolio of grants related to factors that influence personal susceptibility to cancer, such as genetic and hormonal factors.
-Dr. Schully is also the Program Officer for the Breast and Colon Cancer Family Registries (CFRs) and Co-Program Officer for the CFR Informatics Support Center.
+In addition, she manages a portfolio of grants related to factors that influence personal susceptibility to cancer, specifically genomic risks.
+Dr. Schully is also the Program Officer for the Breast and Colon Cancer Family Registries (CFRs) cohorts.

 Dr. Schully joined NCI in 2005 as a Presidential Management Fellow through which she completed several rotations in various NCI Divisions and Offices, including with EGRP, the Division of Cancer Epidemiology and Genetics (DCEG), and the Small Business Innovation Research Program within the Office of the Director.
 During these rotations, Dr. Schully worked with the Cancer Family Registries (CFRs) and organized activities for the Cancer Genetic Markers of Susceptibility Initiative.
 During her time as a Presidential Management Fellow, Dr. Schully also served as an intern with C-Change, a non-profit organization comprised of the nation's key cancer leaders from government, business, and non-profit sectors.

 Schully SD, Yu W, McCallum V, Benedicto CB, Dong LM, Wulf A, Clyne M, Khoury MJ.
 Cancer GAMAdb: database of cancer genetic associations from meta-analyses and genome-wide association studies.
 Eur J Hum Genet.
-2011 Apr 13.
+2011 Aug;19(8):928-30.

 Schully SD, Benedicto CB, Gillanders EM, Wang SS, Khoury MJ.
 Translational Research in Cancer Genetics: The Road Less Travelled.
 Public Health Genomics: 2011;14(1):1-8.
 Epub 2009 Dec 29.

 Khoury MJ, McBride CM, Schully SD, Ioannidis JPA, Feero WG, Janssens AC, Gwinn M et al. The Scientific Foundation for Personal Genomics: Recommendations from an NIH-CDC Multidisciplinary Workshop.
-Genetics in Medicine: 2009;11(8):559-67.
+Genet Med: 2009;11(8):559-67.